Thomas John (medium)

-Thomas John Flanagan, known professionally as Thomas John, claims to be a psychic medium.
-An American, he starred in the 2018 reality TV show, "Seatbelt Psychic", and the CBS All Access series The Thomas John Experience beginning in June 2020.
-In January 2020, John began a live show at Caesar's Palace in Las Vegas, which was put on hiatus as of March 16, 2020.
+Thomas John Flanagan, known professionally as Thomas John, is an American psychic medium.
+He starred in the 2018 reality TV show, Seatbelt Psychic, and the CBS All Access series The Thomas John Experience beginning in June 2020.
+In January 2020, John began a live show at Caesars Palace in Las Vegas, which was put on hiatus as of March 16, 2020.

 John has been the subject of significant criticism, including his use of information acquired online during group readings (hot readings).

 Early life

 According to John, he had his first psychic experience when he was 4 years old and saw his deceased grandfather.
 He said that he experienced his grandfather in a room when he was physically not there, in addition to having seen his grandfather at birthday parties.

-John has also described his encounters with spirits as vague details coming up first and specifics are spoken to him after.
+John has also described his encounters with spirits as vague details coming up first, and specifics being spoken to him after.